 I remember when I got my first Android phone I was thrilled with the navigation capabilities of Google Maps, which guided me on a 400 mile trip to Seattle.
 I wasn't so thrilled when I found out what it cost me in usage charges from my service provider.
 And that was the last time I used Google Maps for navigation.
 I wasn't too happy about AT&T's navigation for pay either.

 At that time ALK Technologies, the developer for CoPilot Live had not entered the iPhone or Android market yet.
-I recall using CoPilot live in the glory days of with great satisfaction even though I had to hook up with an external antenna.
+I recall using CoPilot live in the glory days of Windows Mobile with great satisfaction even though I had to hook up with an external antenna.

 Prices range from $9.99 to $150 depending on what program you buy.
 The one for truckers gets the big price tag.